Please note: To guarantee 2024 shipment of Fundamentals of College Admission Counseling,

 This chapter provides an overview of postsecondary access and completion for youth who have experienced foster care, highlights a specific program for supporting students from foster care in the college setting, and closes with recommendations and resources for school counselors and college admissions professionals to support this subpopulation in applying to and enrolling in college.

-Ronicka Hamilton is a native of Kalamazoo, MI, a three-time alum of WMU, and the director of the Seita Scholars Program.
+Ronicka Hamilton, MA, LLPC is a native of Kalamazoo, MI, a three-time alum of WMU, and the director of the Seita Scholars Program.
 Ronicka dedicated her time to developing and growing a local group home for teen girls who were in foster care before joining the Seita Scholars Program early in its creation.
 She was instrumental in developing and creating the campus coach model, which has trained thousands of professionals around the country since 2013.
 She was the first Senior Campus Coach for the program, developed the strategy for supervising staff in the area of troubleshooting student challenges and celebrating their successes; she is a senior trainer with the Fostering Success Coaching Institute; and is an associate certified coach through the International Coach Federation.
 Ronicka is a member of Alpha Kappa Alpha Sorority, Inc. where she dedicates her “spare time” to projects that support and serve the community.

-Dr. Ramona Meraz Lewis (she/her) is a master faculty specialist in the Department of Educational Leadership, Research, and Technology in the College of Education and Human Development at Western Michigan University.
+Ramona Meraz Lewis, EdD (she/her) is a master faculty specialist in the Department of Educational Leadership, Research, and Technology in the College of Education and Human Development at Western Michigan University.
 Dr. Lewis, a proud practitioner-scholar, began her career in higher education as an administrator in both academic and student affairs areas and utilizes that experience to guide her scholarship and current work with students.
 Dr. Lewis advises and teaches in the Educational Leadership unit, working with both Ph.D., master’s, and undergraduate students.
 Her work focuses on supporting students in exploring themes of leadership in higher education as well as intercultural development.
 She is currently the faculty fellow for the WMU Seita Scholars program, a campus-based support program serving students with lived experience in foster care; and she serves as the faculty director of a uniquely designed study abroad course for specifically for the Seita Scholars.
 She earned an Ed.D. in educational leadership from Eastern Michigan University, an M.A. in College Student Personnel from Bowling Green State University, and a B.A. in English from Arizona State University.
 Dr. Lewis is an alumna of the State of Michigan King Chavez Parks Future Faculty Fellow program.

 Not all college-bound students go directly to a baccalaureate-granting institution and stay there for four uninterrupted years.
 In fact, more than one third of undergraduates transfer between institutions at least once (U. S. Government Accountability Office, 2017).
 Nearly half of all first-year students begin at a community college with plans to move to a four-year school later (Teachers College, n.d.).
 Many more students accumulate credits from multiple institutions on the path to degree completion (Katsinas et al., 2019).
 Counselors who are advising students on postsecondary options must be aware of transfer opportunities and challenges.

-Jaime Smith, M.A., MS.Ed., is a Certified Educational Planner with 25 years of experience in the field of education.
+Jaime Smith, MA, MSEd is a Certified Educational Planner with 25 years of experience in the field of education.
 After many years of teaching English at the middle, high school, and college levels, Jaime turned to online education and founded a virtual supplementary K-12 education program, Online G3, where she continues to teach gifted and twice-exceptional students.
 As a college advisor, Jaime specializes in transfer admissions, application essays, homeschoolers, neurodiverse learners, and other non-traditional applicants.
 In 2023, she completed a Post-Master’s Certificate in Transfer Leadership and Practice at the University of North Georgia in collaboration with the National Institute for the Study of Transfer Students, and is a fervent advocate for transfer support.

 This chapter will focus on undocumented students and what school and college counselors should know about the history of immigration policies, contextual roles related to enhancing the work of counselors; and evidence-based practices to inform programs and services dedicated to serving undocumented students.
 It starts with an overview of undocumented immigrant policy making in higher education and how states have handled the federal government’s denial of access and opportunity to higher education by undocumented students.
 It concludes with evidence-based scholarship that describes ways college counselors can be helpful to undocumented students’ journey to higher education along with best

-Born and raised in New York City, Dr. Blanca Elizabeth Vega is the daughter of Ecuadorian immigrants.
+Born and raised in New York City, Blanca Elizabeth Vega, EdD is the daughter of Ecuadorian immigrants.
 Dr. Vega is an Associate Professor of Higher Education at Montclair State University.
 She earned a doctorate (Ed.D.) from the Higher and Postsecondary Education program at Teachers College, Columbia University.
 Dr. Vega’s scholarship broadly focuses on equity, access, and success in higher education among underserved populations.
 Her primary area of research situates racism as one of multiple barriers that can impact higher education experiences and success – not just for students, but also for administrators and faculty.
 She was recently awarded a national grant award from the Spencer foundation to explore the experiences of higher education and student affairs professionals and leaders with policies related to undocumented students.
 Additionally, Dr. Vega was awarded the Channing Briggs Foundation grant from the National Association of Student Personnel Administrators (NASPA) to organize trainings focused on racialized organizational conflict.

 For Faculty